 - In addition to some of the items mentioned above, you’ll want to make sure the plan design or cost strategy of the product hasn’t fundamentally changed from one year to the next.
 This is important because all the information won’t map over to the product correctly.
 The product should be set up as an active enrollment.
 Please talk to your Advisor if you’re not sure whether plan design or cost strategy of a product have changed enough to affect a passive enrollment.
 Examples of these changes:

 - There can be a situation where the employee has both previously enrolled in and waived multiple previous products, and there’s only one new product.
 In this case, the new product will be set to "Selected,” and all product options from the enrolled previous products will get set on the new product.
 The waived previous product will be ignored.
-After you complete OE setup, you can view the products on each employee's profile, or run the "Open Enrollment - Enrollment Status" report to see across all employees.
+After you complete OE setup, you can view the products on each employee's profile, or run the Enrollment Status Report to see across all employees.

 - While monitoring OE: